DmxLarchey/Kruskal-Veldman/README.md

 opam install coq-kruskal-veldman
 ```
 Notice that, as with [`Kruskal-AlmostFull`](https://github.com/DmxLarchey/Kruskal-AlmostFull) (and [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman) btw),
-the library comes in a `Prop`-bounded and a `Type`-bounded flavor, both generated with the very same code base.
+the library comes in `Prop`-bounded and `Type`-bounded flavors, both generated with the very same code base.
 To access eg. the `Prop`-bounded version
 in Coq source code, one should import via:
 ```coq
 From KruskalTrees Require Import idx vec vtree.